khenderick/khenderick.github.io/index.md

 > On 07/2018, OpenMotics was acquired by [Renson](https://www.renson.eu), a leading ventilation, sun protection and outdoor/heathy living specialist.

 **Co-Founder, Software Engineer** • As part of the backend software team, I'm working the various backends (on the Cloud and local Gateway).
 Previously I was also working on the frontends, but since the company grew, that became a dedicated team.
-Every now and then there's some C firmware writing as well.
+Every now and then there's some C firmware writing as well (mainly bootloaders).

 ###### 05/2012 - Present • Gent, Belgium • Python, ES5/6/7, HTML5, CSS • Django, Cherrypy, KnockoutJS, Aurelia, C